alex-wap/100-days-of-code/log.md

 ### Day 30: February 6, Monday

 **Work**: I added more job sites to my job search repo.
 I also updated my Node deployment doc with Ubuntu 16.04 (thanks Coding Dojo).
-I also helped
+I also helped Harmann with the YPC project deployment.

 **Thoughts**: To Do
 * C#